brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 ::: notes
 - Lot of the same culture as Knowit
-- Little fear of change
+- The organization was used to change
-- Product pushed for innovation
+- Strong product organization that pushed for innovation
 - Strong infra team and some eager Developers
 - __They had support from management and product__
-- They wanted to: learn, try new things, use best practices.
 :::

 ---